Cambridge English: Advanced examination (formally CAE)

 - Listening tests how much you can follow and understand a range of spoken language, for example interviews, radio broadcasts, talks, presentations and everyday conversations.

 - Speaking checks how effectively you communicate in face-to-situations.
 You take the speaking test together with another candidate.

 ECS Scotland’s Advanced course helps students to successfully prepare for the examination and combines development in overall general English with a specific focus on what you need for the examination.

-ECS Scotland provides exam preparation courses throughout the year.
+ECS Scotland provides exam preparation courses throughout the year, please see here.